-Dara: Yes, very much so.
+Dara Molloy: Yes, very much so.
 Every year there’s a bonfire in each of the villages and it’s faithfully kept as the tradition, with everybody gathering at sunset, and the younger people staying up all night.
 It’s a lovely celebratory occasion, and some communities make a real thing of it.
 They bring out food and drink and they play music and they sing songs.
 We chat and meet with one another in a way that mightn’t happen throughout the rest of the year in the sense of everybody meeting with one another.

 Meg: Your pocket guide refers to the Aran Islands as having likely been part of a pilgrimage route.
 Can describe why that would have been?

-Dara: One of the challenges within the monastic movement in Ireland was on the one hand to find a place that you could call remote that would be equivalent to a desert, and on the other hand a place which could offer practical hospitality.
+Dara Molloy: One of the challenges within the monastic movement in Ireland was on the one hand to find a place that you could call remote that would be equivalent to a desert and on the other hand a place which could offer practical hospitality.
 If it was so remote that it couldn’t be got at, there wasn’t much point.
 The monasteries that were most successful were the ones that got that balance right between inaccessibility and accessibility.
-Aran was a particularly good example of that, because on the one hand it looks very remote, in the Atlantic Ocean way off the beaten track.
+Aran was a particularly good example of that, because on the one hand, it looks very remote, in the Atlantic Ocean way off the beaten track.
 And yet it’s obviously very accessible because people constantly came out here as pilgrims and still do to this day.

 In medieval times, it was accessible because the main east-west route across Ireland was a natural road created by the receding ice.
-If you can imagine the whole country covered with ice, and then, as it melts it melts first of all in the south and then gradually melts further north.
-At one point in its melting it dropped a big mound of sand across the middle of Ireland in a straight line.
-That mound offered a natural road across the middle of country.
-Ireland was bog, very impassable.
+If you can imagine the whole country covered with ice, and then, as it melts first of all in the south and then gradually melts further north.
+At one point in its melting, it dropped a big mound of sand across the middle of Ireland in a straight line.
+That mound offered a natural road across the middle of the country.
+Ireland was a bog, very impassable.
 You couldn’t walk in it.
 It was very dangerous.
 But this mound—it is called an esker by the geologists—stretched the whole way from the east coast to the west and offered a natural footpath.
 That is the way people traveled.
 This esker also became a boundary between kingdoms, so actually it was a safe place to travel because you weren’t walking across the middle of some enemy’s kingdom, you were walking across his boundary, which would probably be safe enough.
 It not alone offered passage but it offered safe passage.